11 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 Amazon is the biggest online retailer in the country and sells just about everything under the sun.
 If a product is for sale online, chances are it’s on Amazon.
 The retail giant doesn’t just sell its own products, it’s also a virtual marketplace for millions of vendors around the globe.

-Competition between these sellers is fierce and with just a little bit of work, you can take advantage by scoring deals and getting free stuff on Amazon.
+Competition among these sellers is fierce.
+With just a little bit of work, you can take advantage by scoring deals and getting free stuff on Amazon.

 Robust Reviews Earn Amazon Freebies